joshghent/blog/content/blog/how-to-create-gist-bot/index.md

 It is worth noting that you can only have 5 lines displayed in a gist on your profile at a time.
 In the case of Rescue-box we use the first line to render the date the stats were taken from, leaving 4 lines for the information.

 ## 5. Test it locally
 By this point, you should have followed the instructions in the setup guide and set yourself up with an API key, a Gist and a Github token.
-If you haven't already, now is the time do that.
+If you haven't already, now is the time to do that
 Now rename the `sample.env` to `.env` and add your application secrets.

 Next, run the following command to run the application and update your gist!